foreverbell/llvm-pass/README.md

 # llvm-pass

-Exploring LLVM by 3 trivial LLVM passes.
+Exploring LLVM by writing some trivial LLVM passes.

 This code is derived from UCSD CSE231 (Advanced Compilers).

+Three simple LLVM passes have implemented.

-* CountStaticInstructions: Count the number of each IR instructions statically.
+* CountStaticInstructions: Counting the number of each IR instructions statically.

-* CountDynamicInstructions: Count the number of each IR instructions to execute dynamically by hijacking (injecting) some code before each BasicBlock.
+* CountDynamicInstructions: Counting the number of each IR instructions to execute dynamically by hijacking (injecting) some code before each BasicBlock.
 See `lib/lib_cdi.cc` for injected code.

 * BranchBias: Profiling bias for each branch, i.e. how many conditionals are evaluated to true?